In this article, you will learn what are the different types of nails? When and how to use them? explained with Pictures.

 Nails are manufactured in a wide variety of forms for particular purposes.
 The variation in nail shape and design makes it suitable for specific uses.
 This guide describes the types of nails to help you find the best nails for your projects.

-Parts of a Nail
+Parts and Design of a Nail

-Basically, nails have four common parts which are listed below,
+Nails have four common parts which are listed below,

 - Nail point